basisai/bedrock-express/README.md

 The [basisai/express-flask](https://hub.docker.com/repository/docker/basisai/express-flask) image is hosted on docker hub and should be accessible from your workload environment on Bedrock.

-The `install` stanza specifies how to install additional dependencies that your server might need, eg. torchvision.
+The `install` stanza specifies how to install additional dependencies that your server might need, eg. torchvision or tensorflow.
 Most valid bash commands will work.

 The `script` stanza specifies an entrypoint for your server.
 This file is predefined in all Bedrock Express images and users generally don't need to change it.